sneepzity/beezity-scripts/README.md

 runs the same commands straight from the repo

 only works on 24.04 due to outdated packages on everything before

+i have no hand in the development there, i am just releasing a small script to download his hyprland config because i think it is good

 # linux-mint-22.sh